Gapless quantum spin liquid and global phase diagram of the spin-1/2 $J_1$-$J_2$ square antiferromagnetic Heisenberg model: discussion and conclusion

-Methodologically, our PEPS calculations provide the first example beyond DMRG of high precision investigation of the $J_1$-$J_2$ model.
+Methodologically, our PEPS calculations provide the first example beyond DMRG of high precision investigation of the $J_1$-$J_2$ model through one-to-one direct benchmark for small system sizes.
 Both DMRG and PEPS are theoretically unbiased approaches to deal with finite size frustrated models.
 However, DMRG is strongly limited to 1D and quasi-1D systems.
 PEPS is designed for two and higher dimensions, but its power has not been fully demonstrated in numerical simulation until now.
-This PEPS application is an excellent prototype on solving long-standing 2D strongly correlated quantum many-body problems by tensor network methods, which definitely will have profound impact on the development of quantum many-body computations and theories.
+The DMRG and PEPS comparisons explicitly show how DMRG gradually fails in 2D, and meanwhile numerically demonstrate the powerful representation ability of PEPS for precisely capturing long-range physics for such highly frustrated 2D systems.
+It also fills the gap between DMRG and PEPS calculations which always appear separately in previous studies, and thus provides an enlightening approach to understand and check the discrepancies between existing DMRG and 2D tensor network results that are contradictory for other models, which could be crucial to clarify the true nature of a series of controversial quantum many-body problems.
+The PEPS application here is an excellent prototype on solving long-standing 2D strongly correlated quantum many-body problems by tensor network methods, which we believe will have profound impact on the development of quantum many-body computations and theories.
 Experimentally, real materials for realizing $J_1$-$J_2$ model have been explored.
 A series of compounds with dominant $J_1$ and almost negligible $J_2$ have been investigated~\cite{ExpNeel1,ExpNeel2,ExpNeel3,ExpNeel4,ExpNeel5,ExpNeel6,ExpNeel7}, including the high-Tc superconductivity parent compound $\rm La_2CuO_4$.
 The materials with weak $J_1$ and strong $J_2$ have also been found such as $\rm Sr_2CuWO_6$, $\rm Li_2COMO_4$ ($\rm M=Si,Ge$) and $\rm AMoOPO_4Cl$ ($\rm A= K, Rb$) in which collinear AFM order is observed~\cite{ExpStripe1,ExpStripe2,ExpStripe3,ExpStripe4,ExpStripe5,ExpStripe6}.
 But the experimental realization of a $J_1$-$J_2$ model with the appropriate $J_2/J_1$ ratio for the highly frustrated region is still very scarce.
 We hope our theoretical work can attract more attention to further stimulate experimental development on this subject.